 - Also look for entries that have been reversed or that have not been paid yet.
 The remaining amount may be the cause of the out-of-balance condition.

 - If you have not yet found the cause of the problem, insert a column to the right of the check number.
 In that column enter a formula on the first record with a check to display the amount of that check(e.g., =G48).
-In the next row the formula should combine the cell right above this one with the amount for this check (e.g., =I48 + G49).
+In the next row, the formula should combine the cell right above this one with the amount of this check (e.g., =I48 + G49).
 Then copy this down in the column.
 All amounts should be zero.
 If not, the item is a reason for being out of balance.

 Finally, make new correcting entries to bring AP into balance.

 NOTE: If you are unable to locate and resolve your out-of-balance condition, contact Logos